polca/premise/docs/transform.rst

 ----------------------------

-*premise* iterates through coal, lignite, natural gas, biogas and wood-fired powerplants datasets in teh LCI database to calculate their current efficiency (i.e., the ratio between the primary fuel energy entering the process and the output energy produced, which is often 1 kWh).
+*premise* iterates through coal, lignite, natural gas, biogas and wood-fired powerplants datasets in the LCI database to calculate their current efficiency (i.e., the ratio between the primary fuel energy entering the process and the output energy produced, which is often 1 kWh).
 If the IAM scenario foresees a change in efficiency for these processes, the input of the datasets are scaled up or down by the *scaling factor* to effectively reflect a change in fuel input